 Once you have a longspur in view, the challenge is to get a good enough look to identify them.
 Failing that, you hear them clearly enough to separate them down to species.
 So to have a Chestnut-collared Longspur, calmly sitting between tufts of grass, all of 20 feet away was simply unimaginable.
 We didn’t just get to see it – we got to study it!
 You could easily mistake this dull, streaky bird for a female House Finch.
 But the strangely long rear claw that gives longspurs their name is rather telling.

 The next bird we found showed brighter markings, and it turned out to be a McCown’s Longspur.
 Neither of us managed a decent shot of this bird, which is a shame, but it was fun to see.
 This McCown’s Longspur was considerably more skittish, ducking behind clumps of grass and generally managing to stay out of view.
 We figured it somehow knew it was a star!
 That is often how things go when chasing longspurs!

-From there, another birder led us to a pair of Lapland Longspurs that turned out to be the stars of the day!
-In winter, the Lapland is the most colorful longspur, and one of these was even friendlier than the Chestnut-collared had been.
-We ended up within 15 feet of this bird as it munched on seeds and ambled around in front of us.
-Apparently, neither the presence of a dozen excitedly whispering birders nor the constant whir of shutters going off bothered this bird a bit.
+From there, another birder led us to the Lapland Longspurs that turned out to be the stars of the day!
+In winter, the Lapland is the most colorful of longspurs.
+One of these was even friendlier than the Chestnut-collared had been.
+We ended up within 15 feet of this bird as it munched on seeds.
+Apparently, neither a dozen excited birders nor the constant whir of camera shutters bothered this bird a bit.
 The closeness of this bird made us grateful for the 15.5-foot minimum close focus of the Leica Apo-Televid scope, which enabled some stunning digiscoped shots with the D-Lux4 camera, and a foot further back, with the Kowa TSN-884 spotting scope and Nikon CoolPix P6000.